‘The Young And The Restless’ Spoilers For Tuesday: Kyle’s Stunning Proposal

 — Young and Restless (@YandR_CBS) February 27, 2019

 Meanwhile, Kyle (Michael Mealor) faces a difficult decision.
 He’s desperate to help save Lola’s (Sasha Calle) life, but unfortunately, Kyle isn’t a match for her, which means somebody else will have to be Lola’s liver donor.
 However, Summer (Hunter King) may hold the key to Lola’s future.
-Once Summer convinces Kyle she’s indeed a match for Lola, she works overtime to get as much attention as possible from him, according to Inquisitr.
-Kyle will do anything to save Lola’s life.
-Including marrying Summer.
+Once Summer convinces Kyle that she’s indeed a match for Lola, she works overtime to get as much attention as possible from him, according to The Inquisitr.
+Kyle will do anything to save Lola’s life — including marrying Summer.

 While Summer has worked tirelessly to win back Kyle since her recent return to Genoa City, this might not be the way she’d hoped to do it.
-Summer is scared to undergo surgery because it carries with it real risks, but she also wants to get exactly what she wants — she is Summer Newman after all.
-The thing is, Summer wants Kyle head over heels for her and not just agreeing to be with her to save Lola’s life.
-Summer may think, though, that if she’s given a chance, she can win Kyle over, so she just might take him up on his unexpected proposal of marriage, which means things could get crazy.
+Summer is scared to undergo surgery — because it carries with it real risks — but she also wants to get exactly what she wants.
+She is Summer Newman, after all.
+The thing is, Summer wants Kyle head over heels for her, not just agreeing to be with her to save Lola’s life.
+Summer may think, though, that if she’s given a chance, she can win Kyle over.

+She just might take him up on his unexpected proposal of marriage, which means things could get crazy.